Last modified:

 1) Optionally define cashflow subcategories

-Every cashflow transaction has to be mapped to a cashflow category for structured evaluation.
-These categories are defined in the administration settings on ORGANIZATION LEVEL.
+Every cashflow transaction must be mapped to a category for structured evaluation.
+These categories are defined in the Administration domains.
 By default there already are several main categories.
 If the main categories do not fit your needs, you can also optionally create subcategories there.
-See Cashflow categories.
+See Categories.

 2) Import cashflow transactions…